alexmaryin/spacextimes/README.md

 * Auto-translation for english descriptions and remarks by [FastTranslator](https://fasttranslator.herokuapp.com/)
 * Wiki-pages interlanguage auto-selecting with [Jsoup](https://jsoup.org/)
 * Cache for translations on Room (sqlite)
-* Cache for network responses and pictures download by okHttp and Picasso
-* Memory-cache for fetched data in application life
+* Cache for fetched data on Room (sqlite) with sheduling for sync
 * Downloading full-format photo of launch, vehicle or crew member to device
+* Performance, speed of data fetching improved (max of 10..65 ms for response on my own device)

 **English**